| Space Cable |

 |

 EconomicsThe design parameter that most affects costs is the speed of the bolts.
 This determines the expense on superconductors in the ambits and ramps, because their radius is proportional to the speed squared.
 This can be kept relatively low by having greater mass in the bolts, achieved by lengthening them.
-Cost EstimateThe following estimate includes the main cost items.
-To cover
+Cost EstimatesThe following estimates consider nine different versions of

 telescope could pay for most, if not all, of this figure; its estimated